Material-Blazor/CompressedStaticFiles.AspNet/README.md

 ## Getting Started

 ### Precompress content
-Static nonimage files have to be precompressed using [Gzip](https://en.wikipedia.org/wiki/Gzip) and/or [Brotli](https://en.wikipedia.org/wiki/Brotli), see CompressedStaticFiles.Example.csproj for an automated methodology for producing compressed css & js files.
+Static nonimage files have to be precompressed using [Gzip](https://en.wikipedia.org/wiki/Gzip), [Brotli](https://en.wikipedia.org/wiki/Brotli) and/or [Zstd](https://en.wikipedia.org/wiki/Zstd), see CompressedStaticFiles.Example.csproj for an automated methodology for producing compressed css & js files.
-The files must have the same filename as the source + `.br` or `.gzip` (`index.html` would be `index.html.br` for the Brotli version).
+The files must have the same filename as the source + `.br`/`.gzip`/`.zstd` (`index.html` would be `index.html.br` for the Brotli version).

 ### Encode images
 Modern browsers support new image formats like webp and avif they can store more pixels per byte.